JamesRayn/UberGallery/README.md

 Requirements
 ------------
-UberGallery requires PHP 5.2+ and the PHP-GD image library to work properly.
-For more information on PHP and the PHP-GD image library, please visit [http://php.net](http://php.net).
+UberGallery requires PHP 5.2+ and the PHP-Imagick image library to work properly.
+For more information on PHP and the PHP-Imagick image library, please visit [http://php.net](http://php.net).

 Simple Installation